ALASdoo/alasdoo_com_v2/content/english/career/devops.md

 ---
-title: DevOps Engineer
+title: IT system administrator / DevOps Engineer
 job_nature: 'Full Time'
 category: 'Development'
-draft: true
 ---

 ## Who are we?